SeSE: Black-Box Uncertainty Quantification for Large Language Models Based on Structural Information Theory: Experiments

-The number of sampled responses $N$ does not need to be large.
-Figure~\ref{fig:Number of sentence-length generations} illustrates how the hallucination detection performance varies with $N$ for sentence-length generations, while Figure~\ref{fig:Number of long-form generations} presents the corresponding results for long-form generations.
+\paragraph{Number of Sampling Numbers} The number of sampled responses $N$ does not need to be large.
+Figure~\ref{fig:sensitivity to N} illustrates how the performance of uncertainty quantification varies with $N$ for both short-form and long-form generations.
 The reported values are aggregated across all datasets and LLMs.
-For sentence-length generations, performance gains show diminishing returns at $N \approx 5$.
+For short-form generations, performance gains show diminishing returns at $N \approx 5$.
 However, increasing $N$ to 10 can still be beneficial.
-For long-form generation, we find that optimal performance is achieved with $9\text{--}10$ responses.
-Different from sentence-level generation, more generations don't always improve performance.
-This occurs because the stochastic decoding strategies are commonly employed to boost the output diversity of LLMs \cite{huang2025survey}, which increases the likelihood of selecting low-probability tokens.
-Excessively increasing sample numbers amplifies the selection probability of low-probability tokens, potentially introducing irrelevant content and thereby diminishing the relative weight of original claims from greedy decoding.
-In this study, we set $N = 10$ for both sentence-length and long-form experiments.
+For long-form generation, we find that optimal performance is achieved with $9\text{-}10$ responses.
+Different from short-form scenarios, more generations don't always improve performance.
+This occurs because the stochastic decoding strategy of LLMs increases the likelihood of selecting low-probability tokens.
+Excessively increasing sample numbers amplifies the selection probability of selecting such tokens, potentially introducing irrelevant content and thereby diminishing the relative weight of original greedily-decoding claims.
+We provide unaggregated results for Figure~\ref{fig:sensitivity to N} in Appendix~\ref{sec:Detailed results of hyperparameter sensitivity}.